Art and Media Studies

 Typical courses are:

-We will educate you to become a communication and culture professional, capable of analyzing, understanding and evaluating various digital infrastructures and their consequences for everyday life, ready to perform a nexus role in ongoing digital and societal developments.
+We will educate you to become a communication and culture professional, ready to perform a nexus role in ongoing digital, cultural, artistic and societal developments.

-- 83% of our alumni find a job within 6 months after graduation, and 59% within 2 months
+- 84% of our alumni find a job within 2 months

 Application and admission